Justin Smith (poker player): Other ventures

 He was also known to be breaking into Hollywood film production by co-producing the 2012 Sony/Samuel Goldwyn theatrically released film "Detention" with stars Josh Hutcherson and Dane Cook, directed by Joseph Kahn.
 After this, he found himself producing "Radical" with Cynthia Mort featuring young, righteous seeking hackers.

 In the early part of 2015, he again found himself collaborating with director Joseph Kahn and was credited as an Executive Producer on the controversial, yet critically acclaimed and popular POWER/RANGERS short movie produced by Adi Shankar.

 In a follow-up to their collaboration on POWER/RANGERS, Smith and Shankar have at least two more film projects that have already been produced with superhero drama GODS and SECRETS and battle-rap comedy-drama BODIED, of which the latter is also helmed by Kahn.

 Smith and Kahn have spent the last few years developing a poker-related narrative television show.
 The show is said to reflect Smith’s personal experiences as a professional gambler, but little has been revealed about the overall concept.
 In an interview with PokerListings, Smith confirmed the show will go into production ‘very soon’.

-In addition to film production, Justin is an active and emerging art collector and enthusiast.
+In addition to film production, Justin is an art collector and enthusiast.
 His involvement in the art world and connection to polarizing art dealer-collector Stefan Simchowitz has led to mentions in the New York Times Magazine, Le Monde, and Los Angeles Magazine.

 He also serves on the board of the Project L.A.C.E. charity organization, a non-profit organization dedicated to helping end poverty, loneliness, and neglect of children and families everywhere by implementing programs, coming to the aid of other organizations helping the youth and worldwide medical missions.